-LoadBalancingDemo-stockmarketgroupserver in the Naming Service they create new StockMarketFeed implementation objects by calling their StockMarketServer superclass and inheriting the Naming Service-related functions originally defined there.
+In this example, StockMarketServer1 and StockMarketServer2 extend StockMarketServer and implement the creation of the required stock market feeds.
+To do this, they create new StockMarketFeed implementation objects by calling their StockMarketServer superclass and inheriting the Naming Service-related functions originally defined there.